httpteruel/httpteruel/README.md

 ## Hi there 👋

+I’m a Software Engineering student at the Instituto Federal do Paraná (IFPR), currently in my third semester.
+I have a deep passion for computer science and software architecture.

+I’m constantly exploring and learning new technologies, and I have a solid grasp of various programming languages, including Python, Java, HTML, CSS, JavaScript, PHP, and C#.

+If you’re interested in collaborative projects or just want to chat about technology and software development, feel free to reach out!

+🚀 Let’s code together!

 <!--
 **httpteruel/httpteruel** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.